Farmers Market Tips: Effortless Budget Eating for Retirees

 Shop after a meal

-Walk the full market before buying
+Walk the market before buying

 Buy from local growers when possible